• Welcome In!

 Myravelle is a slave of the greedy king.
 She’s been his captive her entire life.
 Her mother is a fairy who was kidnapped by the king and is being held in a tower to spin fiber into gold.
 Here we have elements of the Rumpelstiltskin story.
 Once the king discovered Myravelle also has magical powers – in this case, the power to heal – he forced her into service in a company of his army, the Sleepy Wood Company.

-This company of men and women searches the Sleepy Wood for a special kind of fairy tree that has wood with magical powers.
+This company searches the Sleepy Wood for a special kind of fairy tree that has wood with magical powers.
 The problem is, the trees have been cast with all manner of spells and enchantments by the fairies who live there to protect their home and keep the king from getting the magic wood.
 So the soldiers are often cursed into a nightmare sleep they cannot wake from or they have various body parts become paralyzed.

 Myravelle must use her magic to heal the soldiers.
 This magic entails her having a relationship with a “canvas.”
 The canvas is someone who bonds with her and she carves runes and symbols into their skin.
 (There’s no pain involved for the person who is the canvas.
 In fact, it’s weirdly the opposite because they actually get extremely turned on by the ritual.)
 Magic is created from that act and it allows her to heal and awaken the fallen soldiers.